elemuswi/learning/github-atom-connect.md

 You can also push to GitHub through Atom!

 1. In the bottom right corner of Atom, you should see a series of icons.
 Click the one that looks like a file.
+Also, make sure that your branch icon says your name, not `master`.

 2. The Git window should pop up.
 In the top section you'll see all the files with unstaged changes.
 Click "Stage All."